 Super Symmetry 2, Peter Foucault, screen print, 13″x17″(framed)

 For his solo show at Pro Arts, Peter Foucault will exhibit a new series of large-scale drawings on AluPoly and smaller works on paper.
 In addition, Foucault will set up an interactive robotic drawing installation at the opening reception.
 There will be a footprint on the floor with room for people to walk around it to interact.
-Jake Coolidge, an experimental bass player, will collaborate with the robot to sketch out a 45-minute drawing composition.
+Chris Gomez, an experimental bass player, will collaborate with the robot to sketch out a 45-minute drawing composition.
 Afterwards, the public will have the opportunity to interact with the robot to create a second composition.

 About the Artist

 Peter Foucault creates works on paper, videos, performances, and installations that are fueled by his love of drawing and mark making.
 He has created a series of Drawing-Projects, which utilize systems developed by the artist that produce complex abstract compositions.
 At the root of these projects is a constant tension between control and the loss of control.
 Viewer interactivity plays an integral part in his drawing installations, large-scale artworks in which participants influence the outcome of a drawing that is created by a small robot over the duration of an event or exhibition.
 His work is concept driven, and often utilizes objects that reference printmaking and multiplicities.

 Foucault has participated in numerous exhibitions nationwide and his work has been included in group shows at the Getty Museum and Getty Villa, Oakland Museum of California,Torrance Museum, San Luis Obispo Museum, Yerba Buena Center for the Arts, Marine Contemporary, Smithsonian Institutes’ Freer and Sackler Gallery, Kit Schulte Contemporary (Berlin, Germany), The University of Salford (Manchester, England), and The Orange County Center for Contemporary Art.